 1 – Results will be used to evaluate the need for intervention to this population.
 They will also be used as justification for obtaining funding for such intervention.

-2 – Results will be used to compare and evaluate the efficacy of an intervention aiming at improving the state of knowledge on “Fire Safety” among OSU students living in dorms.
+2 – Results will be used to compare and evaluate the efficacy of an intervention aiming at improving the state of knowledge on “Fire Safety” among OSU population.

 Background Justification